JingVIPLab/EmoLat/README.md

 ## Training

-1. Modify the Weight Path.
+1. Modify the pretrained weightst path.

 2. Run the following code for training